 Hearts for Him Through High School: U.S. History I

 The Government Package for this course uses A Noble Experiment along with Whatever Happened to Justice?
+(The latter title is part of the Uncle Eric series, so scroll down the review to find this title.)
 Students can earn a half credit completing that package, and they can also add the Constitutional Literacy Package for another half credit if they wish.

 The set of literature for this course includes such titles as The Robe, The Scarlet Letter, Rip Van Winkle, Man Without a Country, and The Miracle Worker.